mitchgavan/mitchgavan.github.io/_posts/2021-01-20-taking-care-code-splitting-react.md

 ## Solution 3 implementation

-Let's implement solution 3, programmatically refresh the page when the chunk loaded error occurs.
+Let's implement solution 3, where we programmatically refresh the page when the chunk loaded error occurs.
 The downside of this approach is that your application state is blown away.
 Which means if your application maintains state, such as user input between routes this is not a great solution.
-But a lot of the time you're going to be re-rendering the entire page on route changes, in which case it may not matter.
+But a lot of the time you're going to be re-rendering the entire page on route changes, in which case this solution works well.

 Here's a simple example of a React app with route-based code-splitting using react-router.